chiccueri/Run-analysis/README.md

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject

 **REQUIREMENTS**
-Since the file is in R, you must have R installed to run the script
+Since the file is in R, you must have R installed to run the script with the follow packages:
+- utils
+- reshape2

 **HOW TO USE**
 1. download and unzip the raw data (see link above)